How to Make Moroccan Chicken Tagine

 Optional: Once the chicken is fully cooked, remove the tajine from the oven, set the temperature to broil and, using tongs, move the chicken from the tajine to a baking sheet, leaving behind the sauce, olives and preserved lemons.
 Broil the chicken, skin side up for 5 minutes or until the skin is golden brown and crispy.

-- sear the chicken in a cast iron pan before sautéing the onions and garlic
+- Sear the chicken in a dutch oven before sautéing the onions and garlic

 If you try this method and need help, feel free to reach out to me and ask questions in the comment section below!